Garden Spiders

 Contents: 2.1 Crab Spiders, 2.2 Running Crab Spiders

-The crabspiders are a group of very colourful spiders that live in flowers and stalk, or wait motionless for their prey.
-Their poison is very deadly to insects as it kills the vicim almost instantenously.
+The crabspiders are a group of very colourful spiders that live in flowers and stalk or wait motionless for their prey.
+Their poison is very deadly to insects as it kills the vicim almost instantanously.
 Crabspiders have rather long legs and often walk sidewards, just like crabs do.
 They are smaller than the well known Garden Spider.
 Some species of Crab spiders can even change their colour adjusting it to the colour of the flower or plant they live on.

 The Goldenrod Crab Spider (Misumena vatia), one of the best camouflaged spiders.